Calaveras County Jail

 Visitation Information

-Notice: Any new visitor registration or request for Sunday visitation must be submitted online no later than 2:00pm on the preceding Friday.
+Notice: New visitor registration or requests for Sunday visitations must be submitted online no later than 2:00 pm on the preceding Friday.
+Requests filed after 2:00 pm on Friday will be reviewed on the following Monday.

-• Visitors must submit to a search of belongings or a pat-down search if there is suspicion you are trying to take contraband into the visiting area.
+• Visitors must submit to a search of belongings or a pat down search if there is suspicion you are trying to take contraband into the visiting area.
 If you refuse to be searched upon request, your visit will be denied.

-• Visitors will not be allowed to carry personal items into the visiting area including but not limited to cell phones, purses, diaper bags, cameras, briefcases, tape recorders, food items including beverages, etc. The only items allowed to be brought into the visiting area shall be keys, ID, and a small wallet.
+• Visitors will not be allowed to carry personal items into the visiting area including but not limited to cell phones, purses, backpacks, diaper bags, cameras, briefcases, tape recorders, food items including beverages, etc. The only items allowed to be brought into the visiting area shall be keys, ID, and a small wallet.

 The following persons will not be allowed to visit prisoners in the jail: